What are Acceptance Criteria? Examples, Types & Templates

 The good news is that there are no right or wrong ways to create entry requirements – as long as the criteria work for your team, and everyone is in agreeance.

 Some startups write their entry requirements down as a checklist, while others use a Given/When/Then (GWT) sequence.
 Again, go with the option that works best for your team.
-As a rule of thumb, checklists are easier to put together, but a GWT framework will give you more specific criteria.
+As a rule of thumb, however, checklists are easier to put together, but a GWT framework will give you more specific criteria.

 Taking the user story described in the first step, your entry requirements using a checklist could be: